South Berwick Maritime History

 West Indies Trader

 In 1763, Great Britain established a colonial administration on the island of Tobago, and within two decades 10,000 African slaves were imported to establish the island's sugar, cotton and indigo plantations.
 Between 1789 and 1801, Jonathan Hamilton's ships sailed with rum, molasses and sugar from the Caribbean island.
-In the year of His death, 1802, he imported into Portsmouth 2800 gallons molasses, 6900 pounds sugar, 5500 gallons rum, 18,000 pounds coffee, 7400 bushels salt, 11,500 gallons wine, and sail cloth.
+Some of his vessels may have carried enslaved people.
+In the year of his death, 1802, he imported into Portsmouth 2800 gallons molasses, 6900 pounds sugar, 5500 gallons rum, 18,000 pounds coffee, 7400 bushels salt, 11,500 gallons wine, and sail cloth.
 At the time he owned 6 vessels.